 2. Use your beamMake the most of your cat’s beautiful beaminess by utilizing the full width of the traveller to adjust the mainsail.
 With the traveller positioned directly under the boom, the force on the mainsheet is mostly vertical and therefore more effective in pulling the boom down.
 This makes it's easier to control an efficient sail shape, largely obviating the need for a boom vang.
 Also, when closehauled, bring the traveller slightly to windward until the boom is centered.

 3. Clean your hullsEven with two hulls, the total wetted area, i.e., the area immersed in water, is typically less than a mono of the same length.
-The downside is that it takes less time for marine growth to cover more of your hulls, which can easily cost you a knot of two of boat speed.
+The downside is that it takes less time for marine growth to cover a larger fraction of your hulls, which can easily cost you a knot of two of boat speed.
 So clean your hulls regularly.

 Tip: No one ever tells cat buyers that two hulls are more work to maintain.
 Invest in a Hookah to save time.